Hotel Pulitzer

 Hotel Pulitzer is a five star luxury hotel in Amsterdam, located on the Prinsengracht and Keizersgracht.
 The hotel consists of 25 historic canal houses from the 17th and 18th century, merged into one and opened as a hotel in 1970 after several canal houses were bought by Howard Johnson's.

 History

-In 1614, the commissioners began the new fortification with the allocation of plots in the area situated between the Keizersgracht and the Prinsengracht and Reestraat.
-A number of canal houses in this area was built by the Technical Union.
+In 1614, the commissioners of Amsterdam began the new fortification of the city with the allocation of plots in the area situated between the Keizersgracht and the Prinsengracht and Reestraat.
+A number of canal houses in this area were built by the Technical Union.
 The garden houses on the Prinsengracht and empty warehouses were used as storage facilities for the Technical Union.